Feedback Capacity of the Continuous-Time ARMA(1,1) Gaussian Channel: Notation and Terminologies

 We use $(\Omega,\mathcal{F},\PX)$ to denote the underlying probability space, and $\EX$ to denote the expectation with respect to the probability measure $\PX$.
 As is typical in the theory of stochastic calculus, we assume the probability space is equipped with a filtration $\{\mathcal{F}_t: 0 \leq t < \infty\}$, which satisfies the {\em usual conditions} \cite{karatzas1991brownian} and is rich enough to accommodate a standard Brownian motion.
-Throughout the paper, we will mostly use uppercase letters (e.g., $X$, $Y$) to denote random variables, and their lowercase counterparts (e.g., $x$, $y$) to denote their realizations.

 Let $C[0, \infty)$ denote the space of all continuous functions over $[0, \infty)$, and let $C^1[0, \infty)$ be the space of all functions in $C[0, \infty)$ that have continuous derivatives on $[0, \infty)$.
-For any $T > 0$, let $C[0, T]$ denote the space of all continuous functions over $[0, T]$.
-Let $X, Y$ be random variables defined on the probability space $(\Omega,\mathcal{F},\PX)$, which will be used to illustrate most of the notions and facts in this section (note that the same notations may have different connotations in other sections).
+For $T > 0$, let $C[0, T]$ denote the space of all continuous functions over $[0, T]$.
+Let $X, Y$ be random variables defined on the probability space $(\Omega,\mathcal{F},\PX)$, which will be used to illustrate most of the notions and facts in this section (the same notations may have different connotations in other sections).
 Note that in this paper, a random variable can be real-valued with a probability density function, or path-valued (more precisely, $C[0, \infty)$- or $C[0, T]$-valued).